-In the following instant she swore she could see yellow and blue chasing each other a short distance above her.
+In the following instant she swore she could see yellow and blue chasing each other.
 She wasn’t sure which color she saw first or which she saw last before she passed through that ceiling into darkness.
 The wing thrust them an immeasurable distance outside reality.

-Above her everything was black and below her the wing was white.
-The Heart of the Mountain led her to the edge of the white wing and showed her the green circle far below them, but Faith just looked at the black sky.
+The Heart of the Mountain led her to the edge of the white wing to show her the green circle far below, but Faith just looked at the black sky.
 “Gosh,” she said, “there aren’t even stars out here!”

 “How could there be?
 Reality is beneath us.”
-They both watched the green circle.
-Faith noticed its surface was not totally smooth; razor-thin, wedge-shaped glaciers raced as quickly as yellow chased blue, streaking from the bright center of the circle to its rim.
+Faith noticed the green was not totally smooth; razor-thin, wedge-shaped glaciers streaked from the bright center to the rim.
 Some glaciers were only an inch tall.
 Some were tall as trees.
-The Heart pointed one feather at the horizon.
-“Look.”
-A swell of green like a risen tide embossed the horizon with a pregnant bulge.
-The bulge meandered across reality’s surface, and it warped the flow of the wedge-shaped glaciers.
-“That is the wobble in the Wheel.
-It is the reason I need your assistance.”
+The Heart pointed to a green bulge on the horizon.
+The bulge warped the flow of the wedge-shaped glaciers.
+“That is the wobble in the Wheel.”

 “I don’t know what I can do about something like that.”

 “I understand.”
-The Heart of the Mountain sat cross-legged, if there were even any legs under their robes.
-“I realize I cannot effectively communicate my predicament to you.
-That is okay; I can teach you to navigate by feel.
-But I do know someone who might explain where I’m coming from.”
+The Heart of the Mountain sat cross-legged, if there were legs under their robes.
+“I know I cannot effectively communicate my predicament to you.
+I must send you to meet a friend of mine.”

 “A Virgil.”
-The Heart commanded the white wing to sink closer to the surface.
+The Heart commanded the white wing to sink closer to the green circle.

 “Virgil Skyy or Virgil Blue?” asked Faith.
 “I’ve met them both!”